 It has been known as the most popular protein powder made using the liquid by-product of cheese production but it can also be extracted from the milk

-It contains nine essential amino acids so is known as complete protein essentially fulfilling all requirement of protein.
+It contains nine essential amino acids so is known as complete protein essentially fulfilling all requirements of protein.
 A study reports that whey protein per day helped overweight and obese participants lose more fat than the same amount of soy protein

 Another describes whey as much more effective at maintaining muscle-building ability during a weight loss diet than soy protein.

-Casein protein is also extracted from milk constitutes of water-insoluble proteins.
+Casein protein is also extracted from milk and constitutes water-insoluble proteins.
 Casein is thicker so harder for protein shaker to mix but it can be best to use in protein puddings or even muffins.
 After consuming casein protein it can give a steady supply of protein for a few hours as it takes a bit longer to fully break down.

 A very popular type of protein powder especially ideal for both vegetarians and vegans. it is a plant-based protein powder made from yellow split peas.
-Pea protein generated from natural pure ingredient doesn’t have many included additives or artificial ingredients so it may be suitable for those people suffering from food allergies or sensitivities.
+Pea protein generated from natural pure ingredients doesn’t have many included additives or artificial ingredients so it may be suitable for those people suffering from food allergies or sensitivities.

 Pea protein is easily absorbed by our body so it is a good option for people who prefers a vegan or vegetarian diet without any animal source